Egypt fears fresh confrontation as West deplores bloodshed

 By comparison with Western anger, the UAE said Egypt's government had "exercised maximum self-control".

-The Arab nations' cash, which started arriving in July, is aimed at stabilising Egypt's wobbling economy, which is suffering from a ballooning budget deficit and high inflation.
+The Arab nations' cash, which started arriving in July, is aimed at stabilizing Egypt's wobbling economy, which is suffering from a ballooning budget deficit and high inflation.

 This week's carnage will do further damage to state coffers.
 The government has set a dawn-to-dusk curfew that it says will last at least a month and will deal a further blow to the crucial tourism industry.